All babies are born with flat feet

 - You have any concerns regarding your child’s foot posture or development.

-The podiatrists at Foot Health Clinic include specialists in children’s foot conditions.
+Our podiatrists in Brisbane Northside include specialists in children’s foot conditions.
 If you think your child has flat feet, or you are at all concerned about the posture of their feet, contact us.